adeojoemmanuel/EDD-Kafka-Rest-Api/README.md

-## Kafka
+## Kafkas

-  micro-serice Implementation using Kafka for event creation, subscription, distribution
+- micro-serice Implementation using Kafka for event creation, subscription, distribution

 ## Build and Run Docker Containers: